gsass1/DerpibooruDL/README.md

 ## Prerequisites

-* Python 3.4
+* Python 2.7
+* derpybooru
+* requests (derpybooru needs requests)

 ## Usage

-> derpiboorudl.py destdir query [options]
+> ./derpiboorudl.py destdir query [options]

-destdir: the destination where the images should be loaded to
+destdir: the destination where the images should be saved to

-query: the Derpibooru query you want to query for
+query: the Derpibooru search you want to query for

-Options are: _--pages_ the specify the amount of pages you want to download, _--key_ to set the API key, which is read in by the DERPIBOORUAPIKEY environment variable by default), _--shortfilenames_ if you want to download images as ID.EXT instead of ID\_\_tags.EXT
+Options are: _--count_ the specify the count of images you want to download, _--key_ to set the API key (which is read in by the DERPIBOORUAPIKEY environment variable by default)

-## Todo

-- Add more functionality